 About the fellowship

 The Division of Plastic and Reconstructive Surgery and the Department of Orthopaedics and Rehabilitation welcome you to apply for our Hand Surgery Fellowship Program which begins August 1.
-Anyone who is board-eligible in General Surgery, Plastic Surgery or Orthopedic Surgery when the hand surgery training begins may apply for the fellowship.
+Anyone who is board-eligible in General Surgery, Plastic Surgery or Orthopaedic Surgery when the hand surgery training begins may apply for the fellowship.

 It is important that you apply as early as possible for the processing of your application.
 The deadline for applications is December 1.
 Interviews will take place in Portland, Oregon in March.
 Candidates will match with the National Resident Matching Program (NRMP).